Pulverturm, Leutkirch im Allgäu

 What should I wear?

-Comfortable clothing and shoes are recommended, particularly if you plan on exploring the surrounding areas.
-Dressing in layers is beneficial to accommodate changing weather conditions.
+Comfortable clothing and shoes are recommended, especially if you plan to explore the surrounding area on foot.